jamii/imp/diary.md

 Imp doesn't fit nicely into either of these categories.
 Inputs and views may change entirely on each execution.
 Queries might be join-heavy or aggregation-heavy and might touch any amount of data.
 On the other hand, a typical OLTP application might issue the same query hundreds of times with different parameters (eg get the friend count for user X) where an Imp program would build a single view over all the parameters (eg get the friend count for all active users).
 I also want to have predictable and stable performance so I can build interactive programs without suffering mysterious and unpredictable pauses, so I would prefer to have a planner that always produces mediocre plans over one that mostly produces amazing plans but occasionally explodes.

-I've started with Yannakikis' algorithm, which provides tight guarantees for a large class of joins and does not require indexes or statistics.
+I've started with Yannakakis' algorithm, which provides tight guarantees for a large class of joins and does not require indexes or statistics.
 Unfortunately the original paper doesn't seem to be openly available, but the lecture notes [here](http://infolab.stanford.edu/~ullman/cs345notes/slides01-3.pdf) and [here](http://infolab.stanford.edu/~ullman/cs345notes/slides01-5.pdf) give a good overview and I'll try to explain it informally here too.

 Let's start with a simple query: